antistatique/drupal-timesup/README.md

 - You want to regenerate caches of specific render-array based on a time E.g. Refresh the cache of my listing of Events every day.

+- You're using a CDN or any Reverse Proxy and you're aware of the Drupal limitation of `Max-Age` bubbling but still need to invalidate content based on time dimensions.
+See [#2352009](https://www.drupal.org/project/drupal/issues/2352009)

 - You want to extend the existing feature with your own Periodicity Resolver E.g. Refresh the cache of my listing of Events every 7th of the month.

 ## Features

-* Cache-tags by hours, days and moths to invalidate render-array.
+* Cache-tags by minutes, hours, days and months to invalidate render-array.

 * Invalidation occurs using the Drupal Cron system.